AwalaApp/specs/rs000-core.md

 - A **cargo** encapsulates one or more parcels, and it is encrypted with the target gateway's certificate and signed with the origin gateway's key.
 - A **courier** is the individual, organization or technology that transports the cargo between gateways when they can't reach each other via the Internet.
 For example, it could be a sneakernet operated by volunteers or a [scatternet](https://en.wikipedia.org/wiki/Scatternet) operated by users themselves.

-For example, if Twitter supported Relaynet, Twitter would be the _service_, the Twitter mobile apps would be _applications_ and the Twitter API would be another _application_.
-The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the _endpoint_ in the Twitter API could be a new API endpoint (e.g., `https://api.twitter.com/relaynet`).
+For example, if Twitter supported Awala, Twitter would be a _service_ with Awala-compatible, mobile and server-side apps.
+The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the server-side app will have `twitter.com` as the _public endpoint_.

-Relaynet can also be described in terms of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) as shown in the diagram below -- With [same-layer and adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) defined by [_messaging protocols_](#messaging-protocols) and [_message transport bindings_](#message-transport-bindings), respectively.
+Awala can also be described in terms of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) as shown in the diagram below -- With [same-layer and adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) defined by [_messaging protocols_](#messaging-protocols) and [_message transport bindings_](#message-transport-bindings), respectively.

 ![](diagrams/rs000/osi-layers-mapping.svg)

 Note that defining same-layer interactions at the application and relay layers is outside the scope of the protocol suite.
-Relaynet only prescribes the interactions with their adjacent layers.
+Awala only prescribes the interactions with their adjacent layers.
 Each service has full control over its applications (see [_service messaging protocol_](#service-messaging-protocol)), and each courier has full control over its relay layer.

 ## Addressing

 This document only defines [point-to-point](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) message delivery.

-Each endpoint and gateway in Relaynet MUST have a unique, opaque address known as _private address_.
+Each endpoint and gateway in Awala MUST have a unique, opaque address known as _private address_.
 It MAY also have a unique internet address known as _public address_ if the node can be reached through an internet.
 A node is public if it has a public address, otherwise it is private.

 The private address of a node MUST equal to the digest of its public key, computed as `"0" || sha256(publicKey)`, where the `0` (zero) prefix denotes the version of the address format defined in this document, `||` denotes the concatenation of two strings, `publicKey` is the DER encoding of the `SubjectPublicKeyInfo` structure from [RFC 5280](https://tools.ietf.org/html/rfc5280) and `sha256()` outputs the SHA-256 digest in hexadecimal.
 For example, `0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` is a valid private address.